Elderly care

 Home care

 Home care for the elderly provides an alternative to traditional residential care options.
-Allowing people to receive care in their own home – retaining as much independence as possible.
+Rather than moving into a dedicated facility, people can receive care in their own homes – retaining as much independence as possible.

 Care for the elderly in their own homes is available in many forms – it’s not just traditional visiting care, and can be tailored to individual needs and offered around-the-clock.